- Name of service - Legal Services

 Who we share your personal data with

-Where we need to share your data with trusted external organisations to process you data on our behalf, for example: where we use external software or systems to deliver our service, then the other party will be contractually required to adhere to the security requirements imposed by data protection legislation.
+Where we need to share your data with trusted external organisations to process your data on our behalf, for example where we use external software or systems to deliver our service, then the other party will be contractually required to adhere to the security requirements imposed by data protection legislation.
 They will only be able to use your information to the extent that they need to do so to complete work on our behalf.

 Retention of data

 Data will be retained in accordance with SCC countywide data retention schedule.

 For further information on our privacy notices, please see information and privacy.